Oregon Wolf Wars

 Summer Wolf Wars Escalate in Eastern Oregon

-August 1, 2011 - Anti-wolf sentiment runs high in east Oregon during the season of summer calving and the move to summer pastures.
-At summer's start there were 24 wolves in Oregon; now there are 17 or fewer.
-There are more kill permits issued to ranchers (approximately 24) than there are wolves in the state.
+Anti-wolf sentiment runs high in east Oregon, especially during the season of summer calving and the move to summer pastures.
+There are about as many kill permits issued to ranchers as there are wolves in the state.

 We are committed to working with other organizations, the media and you, our members, to bring attention and focus on the factual information that supports science-based wildlife management.
 The Oregonian recently went to bat for wildlife by highlighting recent studies from OSU and elsewhere demonstrating the importance of predators, and by editorializing against predator-killing legislation.